spark0923/CPSC254Project/README.md

 # How to Play:
 A question will appear that you must answer correctly.
 If you get the right answer, you will earn 100 points to your score.
 Failure to do so will drop your score by 100 points.
 The first letter of answers must be capitalized.
-There are 10 questions that need to be answered.
+You need to answer 10 questions.
 After all of them are answered, your final score will appear.
 Good Luck!